NHSDigital/nhs-login-help-centre/src/provewhoyouare/withid.md

 You cannot send:

+- paper ID cards
+- UK driver qualification cards (DQC or Driver Card)
 - travel cards
 - bus passes
-- NHS ID cards
+- NHS ID Cards
-- visa stickers
-- UK citizen ID cards
-- proof of age cards
 - university or school ID cards
-- Syrian passports
-- paper Italian ID cards
-- Greek ID cards
-- UK driver qualification cards
 - an image of a printout or screen showing your photo ID
+- any other document with handwritten information

 ---